manix84/ttt_bomb_vest/README.md

 This is an alternative to the Jihad Bomb, which is incredibly popular in TTT.
 I'm really not comfortable with the name, the description, of the sound effect from this add-on, and I struggled to find an alternative for my after work gaming sessions.

+## Features
+- No refereneces to Jihad in any of the files or folder structures (except this one).
+- Your Traitor body get's burned up.
+- Using the Slam Detonator as the trigger.
+- LEEERRROOOOYYYY JEENNKIIIINNNSSS!!!!!!!

+## Future Improvements...
+- I'm going to add variables to this:
+    - Your choice of sound effects (dj_airhorn, kamehameha, leeroy_jenkins, mlg_airhorn, run_vine, shutup, this_is_sparta, wtf_boom).
+    - Make the sparks optional, as I know some people hate them.
+    - Left/Right handed model.
+- Flip the ViewModel, so that it's right handed.
+    - Probably make this optional.
+- Delay the ViewModel trigger press until 0.5s remaining time (for... realism?).
+- Dalay the Sparks until the ViewModel trigger press.
+- Add some variable system for selecting the sound effect.
+This needs some thought.
+Maybe add a Random option too.
+- Cut the audio down to 3-4 seconds each.
+Some are a little long.
+- Better explosion sound effect.

 ## Usage
 1. Install the Addon (preferably with the Steam Workshop)
     1. Goto "[TTT] Bomb Vest" on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2166317811)